Kasia307584/wealth_health-hr-app--frontend/README.md

 ### What I learned

-- Gain **hands-on experience in the full package lifecycle** — from coding and bundling to documentation and testing, and finally, versioning and publishing on npm.
+- Gaining **hands-on experience in the full package lifecycle** — from coding and bundling to documentation and testing, and finally, versioning and publishing on npm.
-- **Compare performance metrics** between different versions of the application (React and jQuery solutions) by using the Lighthouse test, overcoming the challenge of running and testing the app in its production build.
+- **Comparing performance metrics** between different versions of the application (React and jQuery solutions) by using the Lighthouse test, overcoming the challenge of running and testing the app in its production build.
-- Evaluate and **choose external libraries** based on project needs, considering factors like maintenance, community support, and features.
+- **Evaluating and choosing external libraries** based on project needs, considering factors like maintenance, community support, and features.
 Initially tested alternatives like React Bootstrap Table Next before selecting TanStack React Table for its flexibility and active development.

 ### Performance Report

 Lighthouse tests were conducted to measure the application's performance, accessibility, and best practices compliance.
 Two separate tests were run:

-- **old version (jQuery):** [Lighthouse Report](./reports/lighthouse-report-jquery.pdf) – performance analysis of the initial implementation using jQuery
+- **Old version (jQuery):** [Lighthouse Report](./reports/lighthouse-report-jquery.pdf) – performance analysis of the initial implementation using jQuery
-- **new version (React):** [Lighthouse Report](./reports/lighthouse-report-react.pdf) – performance analysis after refactoring the application with React
+- **New version (React):** [Lighthouse Report](./reports/lighthouse-report-react.pdf) – performance analysis after refactoring the application with React

 These tests allow for a direct comparison of improvements made during the transition.

 ### Continued development

-- incorporate localStorage to complement Redux state management
+- Incorporate localStorage to complement Redux state management.
-- implement form input validation for more robust user input handling
+- Implement form input validation for more robust user input handling.
-- refactor code in the `CreateEmployeeForm.jsx` to minimize repetition and enhance maintainability
+- Refactor code in the `CreateEmployeeForm.jsx` to minimize repetition and enhance maintainability.